-The Venezuelan Andes montane forests ecoregion occupies middle elevations of the Venezuelan Andes.
-This moist forest ecoregion encompasses the high altitude cloud forests, representing an ecological barrier that separates the great basins of Lake Maracaibo and the Llanos of Venezuela.
+The Venezuelan Andes montane forests ecoregion occupies the middle elevations of the Venezuelan Andes.
+This moist forest ecoregion encompasses the high-altitude cloud forests, representing an ecological barrier that separates the great basins of Lake Maracaibo and the Llanos of Venezuela.

 Relief map of Venezuela showing Cordillera de Merida and Serranía del Perijá in upper left